Keerthi2412/Microplastic-Detection-Environmental-Analytics-Dashboard/Member-3_progress/README.md

 A structured data model was created in Power BI by establishing relationships between the relevant tables.
 This enables information from multiple datasets to be analyzed together.
+## 5. Data Import and Preparation

+The datasets were imported into the project and prepared for analysis and dashboard development.

+The preparation process included:

+-   Importing the required datasets
+-   Checking missing values
+-   Checking duplicate records
+-   Correcting data types
+-   Correcting date and time fields
+-   Validating numerical values and ranges
+-   Standardizing text and categorical fields
+-   Checking identifier consistency such as `Sample_ID` and `Location_ID`
+-   Checking unusual values and outliers
+-   Preparing cleaned datasets for analysis and visualization